Sidiya13/Network-Analysis-Topic-Modeling-and-Sentiment-Detection-in-Online-Newsgroup-Discussions/readme.md

 # 02805 – Social Graphs and Interactions
 ## Project Assignment B

-This repository contains the project work for **02805 Social Graphs and Interactions – Assignment B**, focusing on network analysis, community detection, topic modeling, and sentiment analysis using the **20 Newsgroups dataset**.
+This repository contains the project work for **02805 Social Graphs and Interactions**, focusing on network analysis, community detection, topic modeling, and sentiment analysis using the **20 Newsgroups dataset**.

 Through a combination of graph theory and natural language processing, we investigate how early online users formed communities, discussed topics, and expressed sentiment across different domains.

 ---

 ## Repository Structure

 This repository contains **three Jupyter notebooks**, each covering different parts of the analysis: